 Think of it this way.

-Authors promote the next book in the trilogy at the end because they’re giving you the next step to take.
+Authors promote the next book in the trilogy at the end because they give readers the next step to take.

 DESIGNING WITH QR CODES

-To add your new ManyChat QR code to your digital product using Canva, head to your desktop, and let’s get to designing!
+To add your new ManyChat QR code to your digital product using Canva, head to your desktop and start designing.

 2. Once you find the sweet spot on your page design, add the QR code.
 Feel free to change the size and angle to make it fit your design.

-DESIGN TIP: Set your page to 100%, whip out your phone, and open the camera app to test out your QR code (to see if it’s too small).
-If your camera is having a hard time reading it, enlarge it until your camera can recognize it.
+DESIGN TIP: Set your page to 100%, whip out your phone, and open the camera app to test your QR code (to see if it’s too small).
+If your camera is having a hard time reading it, enlarge it until it can recognize it.

-3. Make sure your QR code stands out, so your audience knows it’s there.
-An easy way to get a QR code to pop is by adding some color behind it.
+3. Make sure your QR code stands out so your audience knows it’s there.
+An easy way to make a QR code pop is to add some color behind it.

 4. Because QR codes are still fairly new, we added a quick ‘how-to’ so my readers know how to access the video tutorial via QR code.

-We also included a hyperlinked button (“Scan or Click Here”) just in case they’re viewing the eBook on their phone because then they won’t be able to use their camera!
+We also included a hyperlinked button (“Scan or Click Here”) just in case they’re viewing the eBook on their phone because they won’t be able to use their camera.

 To add a hyperlink, just select the text or box you’d like to convert to a button and click on the Link icon in the top right of your menu bar.